Supreme-Ed/brick-breaker-2p/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ### 4.2 Mouse Controls
 - Available for Player 1 in single-player mode
 - Move mouse horizontally to control paddle position
-- Click to activate power-ups
+- Mouse button click to activate power-ups
 - Natural and intuitive control method for new players

 ### 4.3 Touch Controls
-- Support for mobile and tablet devices
+- Available for Player 1 in single-player mode (automatically enabled on touch devices)
 - Tap and drag to move paddles
-- Tap paddle to activate power-ups
+- Tap the lower half of the screen to activate power-ups (distinct tap, not touch-and-hold)
 - Responsive design adapts to different screen sizes

 ## 5. Power-Up System